-JCR‘s Policy Board is responsible for the development and implementation of editorial direction and policy.
-The Policy Board and editors have implemented the following policies and practices to promote research integrity and professional ethics as specified in each of the sections below.
-Authors should follow the policies and practices detailed below, prior to submitting their manuscript:
+JCR‘s Policy Board and editors have implemented the following policies and practices to promote research integrity and professional ethics as specified in each of the sections below.
+Authors should review these policies and practices, prior to submitting their manuscript:

 - Plagiarism Check

 These policies and guidelines are informed by the international organization COPE (Committee on Publication Ethics).
 See the COPE website for more information on research integrity.

 The text of the manuscript must fully disclose and explain the methods for data collection and analysis used in the project.
 In addition, in step 6 of the submission process, authors must provide a detailed data collection statement that includes information about who collected the data, and how, when, and where data collection occurred, and how the data are stored.
 This information is not included in the manuscript and is only visible to the editors.
 It will be published with the manuscript if it is accepted.
 Details about these research transparency guidelines and requirements are provided below: